toluolatubosun/CMP9794-Advanced-Artificial-Intelligence/README.md

 # CMP9794 Advanced Artificial Intelligence

 This repository houses the devcontainer and docker image for the Advanced Artificial Intelligence module at the University of Lincoln.

 ## What is Docker?

 Docker is a platform which allows developers to create and share containers.

 A container is an environment separate from your main operating system, which includes all of the requirements to run a piece of software.
 You can think of it like a box which you can take anywhere, and when opened, the software inside works exactly the same way, no matter where you are running it.

 This helps us technicians to give every module the exact coding environment it needs, without causing any conflicts.

-If you would like to learn more about how Docker works in your labs, please feel free to contact us at technician@lincoln.ac.uk.
+This image was created by the SEPS Technicians team.
+If you would like to learn more about how Docker works in your labs, please feel free to contact us at technician@lincoln.ac.uk, or if you have any issues with this container you can contact us via our help form by scanning the sticker on your desk or leaving an issue on this repository.

 ## How do I use the Docker container for this module at home?